Available 24h

 Description

-Saverio Manetti, wild duck, circa 1770, from the work Ornitologia methodica digesta atque iconibus aeneis ad vivum illuminatis ornata… Natural history of birds treated methodically and adorned with figures engraved in copper and illuminated based on nature, published in Florence by the Monchiana printing house by Saverio Manetti and Violante Vanni between 1767–1776.
-The sheet measures mm.
-450 x 350 with wide margins (mm.
-450 x 350), this old hand-painted watercolor is in good condition and framed in a modern frame.
-At the top, we find the table number in Roman numerals DLXXI and a description of the wild duck species named Germano forastiero – anas boschas Major, while at the bottom, acknowledgments to the financier His Excellency Mr. Marchese Carlo Molinari Patrizio Milanese, etc.
+Saverio Manetti, wild duck, circa 1770, from the work *Ornitologia methodica digesta atque iconibus atque iconibus aeneis ad vivum illuminatis ornata… Historia naturalna ptaków traktowana metodą i ozdobiona figurami wyrzeźbionymi w miedzi i iluminowanymi na podstawie natury*, published in Florence by the Monchiana printing house by Saverio Manetti and Violante Vanni between 1767–1776.
+The sheet measures 450 x 350 mm with wide margins (mm.
+450 x 350).
+This old hand-painted watercolor is in good condition and framed in a modern frame.
+At the top, there is the table number in Roman numerals DLXXI and a description of the wild duck species called Germano forastiero – *Anas boschas Major*, while at the bottom, there are thanks to the financier His Excellency Mr. Marquis Carlo Molinari Patrizio Milanese, etc.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there are more and more enthusiasts of high-quality old products that have a specific character and soul.
-It's a nod to the history, creation, and design of traditional and timeless furniture.
+Today, there is a growing number of enthusiasts for high-quality vintage products that possess a specific character and soul.
+It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Classicist furniture refers to the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo and Louis XV styles.
-Next is Baroque, whose name comes from the Portuguese barocco – which translates to an irregularly developed pearl.
-These were very representative pieces of furniture, meant to literally ooze glamour and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese *barocco* – meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style had on today's classic furniture, which is designed with great similarity to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on the art of furniture making.
-The Renaissance style was quite heavy and massive.
-Brown stains, cornices, strong plinths, and bas-reliefs were used.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products, offering new possibilities such as the construction of cabinets and broadly speaking, chest furniture.
+They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.

-Lion's paws, eagle heads – these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right luxury antique for your interior.
+Lion paws, eagle heads – these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+This demonstrates admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the client's perspective, as there are many counterfeits circulating in the market.
-Luxury Products provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+The key to stylish antique furniture is originality.
+Ultimately, this is crucial from the customer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details